seehorne/abra-codeabra/README.md

     <li>A space indicates the line is not currently in use by any user</li>
   </ul>
   </li>
-  <li>If the host quits, the next time a client gives input, they will recieve a screen saying the host has terminated the session and they no longer have file access
+  <li>If the host quits, the next time a client gives a line number, they will recieve a screen saying the host has terminated the session and they no longer have file access
     <ul>
       <li>This message will persist for 5 seconds, after which the client program will also terminate</li>
     </ul>